edgelesssys/constellation/docs/docs/architecture/components/cli.md

 The command-line interface (CLI) is one of the key components of Constellation and is used for **orchestrating constellation clusters**.
 It is run by the cloud administrator on a local machine and is used to **create, manage, and update confidential clusters** directly from the command line.

-You can use the CLI to create a cluster on the supported cloud platforms.
-The CLI provisions the resources in your cloud environment and initiates the initialization of your cluster.
+You can use the CLI to create a cluster on the [supported cloud platforms](../../overview/product.md).
+It provisions the necessary resources in your cloud environment and initiates the cluster setup.

-It uses a set of parameters and an optional configuration file to manage your cluster installation.
-The CLI is also used for updating your cluster.
+The CLI uses a set of parameters and an optional configuration file to manage your cluster installation.
+You can also use the CLI to update your cluster.

 ## Workspaces